Table of Contents

 2. Prove Your Financial Security

 Another great way to rent an apartment with bad credit is to prove your financial security.
 Renting with bad credit but high income is a lot easier that renting with bad credit and a lower income.
 So if you have a high income, you should be able to get an apartment even if you have bad credit, but you'll need to provide some evidence of your financial security.
-Being prepared to provide additional documentation can help make a better case for you as well.
+Most landlords will want to see that you make at least 3 times the rent, so be ready to prove that.

 3. Look For Private Landlords